Information about the Treaty between Australia and Timor-Leste on

 On 4 June, Timor-Leste's Government issued a statement that "the overarching relationship between the two countries is and will continue to be one of deep unity, friendship and mutual respect."
 On the following day, Australian officials confirmed that they had not yet responded to Timor-Leste's arbitration filing.
 The press continued to follow the controversy, with articles in The Economist and Australian Financial Review, as well as many in the Independente and other Timorese newspapers.
 On 19 June, Australia responded, appointing U.S. law professor Michael Reisman as its arbitrator, (see report on Channel News Asia).
 The change of Prime Minister the following week will probably not significantly change Australian maritime boundary policies, and it is unlikely that the September election will either.
 On 5 July, Australia opposition spokesperson Julie Bishop visited Timor-Leste, exhibiting her ignorance about the 2006 CMATS treaty.

 In October, the Timor-Leste and Australian members of the panel selected Argentinean-born Tullio Treves, a former judge of the International Tribunal for the Law of the Sea and Professor at the University of Milan, Italy as the third member of the arbitration panel, and he will be its President.
+Australia accepted the selection and proposed rules of procedure.
 The three distinguished jurists have six months from when they first convene to issue a decision, which is expected during the second quarter of 2014.
-The panel will hear its first arguments on 5 December in The Hague, Netherlands.
+The panel heard first arguments on 5 December in The Hague, Netherlands.
+Skip below for subsequent events on this process.

 Prior to the Australian election, its Parliament began an inquiry (all 73 submissions available here) on Australia's relationship with Timor-Leste.
 Submissions from La'o Hamutuk, the Timor Sea Justice Campaign, Robert King, Damien Kingsbury and many others urged Australia to respect Timor-Leste's sovereignty regarding maritime boundaries.
 Differing views were offered by the Australian Attorney General and Resources Ministry, ANU's Don Rothwell, and five oil companies.
 At a hearing on 21 May, Australian MPs and selected witnesses exchanged ideas and misinformation on the boundary issue, but a better perspective was expressed by ANU's Joanne Wallis at the hearing the following day: "...until the maritime boundary between Timor-Leste is settled and the exploitation of resources in the Timor Sea is agreed in a mutually satisfactory way there will always be strains in the relationship. ...
 [T]he best way for Australia to improve its relationship with Timor-Leste would be for us to comply with international law as set out in the UN Convention on the Law of the Sea and to refer the question of the maritime boundary to an international tribunal, preferably the International Court of Justice.
 The committee should not underestimate how central the exploitation of resources in the Timor Sea is to the Timor-Leste government's strategic development planning, or the amount of popular resentment that is present within Timor-Leste concerning Australia's approach to these resources.
 Australia is a very wealthy country with one of the highest standards of living in the world.
 Timor-Leste remains one of the world's poorest countries where 37 per cent of the population live below the global poverty line.
 I ask the committee to consider whether Australia is meeting its legal and moral obligations to Timor-Leste when you are preparing your report.
 Only once we do that will we ever have a truly free, fair and friendly relationship with one of our nearest neighbours."
 At another hearing on 24 June, Canberra Friends of Dili tried raise the boundary issue, but the MPs weren't interested.
 With the change of Government in Australia, the inquiry has lapsed but could resume.